kurt-krueckeberg/open-fda-device-events/device-adverse-events.md

 ### How adverse events are collected

+### Identifying Adverse Events

 Adverse events are collected through a series of safety reports.
 Each is identified by a 8-digit string

   **6176304-1**.

-The first 7 digits (before the hyphen) identify the individual report, and the last digit (after the hyphen) is a checksum (the sequence number of a report related to a specified event?).
+where the first 7 digits (before the hyphen) identify the individual report, and the last digit (after the hyphen) indicates the order of the report.
+For eample, if three reports are submitted (for the same event), they would be saved as

-Rather than updating individual records, subsequent updates are submitted in seperate reports.
+- **6176304-1**
+- **6176304-2**
+- **6176304-3**

+### Using [Medwatch]((https://www.accessdata.fda.gov/scripts/medwatch/index.cfm) to Report Adverse Events

-The FDA website to report adverse event is the [MedWatch Online Voluntary Reporting Form](https://www.accessdata.fda.gov/scripts/medwatch/index.cfm).
-Here heatlh professionals can submit
+On the [MedWatch Online Voluntary Reporting Form](https://www.accessdata.fda.gov/scripts/medwatch/index.cfm) website patients and health professionals can submit "adverse device event" reports.
+Heatlh professionals can submit
 [FDA Form 3500](https://www.accessdata.fda.gov/scripts/medwatch/index.cfm?action=professional.reporting1) online and consumers
 [FDA Form 3500B](https://www.accessdata.fda.gov/scripts/medwatch/index.cfm?action=consumer.reporting1)".

-### How records are organized
+### How Adverse Event Reports are Organized

 Device adverse event reports vary significantly, depending on who initially reported the event, what kind of event was reported, and whether there were follow-up reports.
 Some reports come directly from user facilities (like hospitals) or device importers (distributors), while others come directly from manufacturers.
 Some involve adverse reactions in patients, while others are reports of defects that did not result in such adverse reactions.

-OpenFDA device adverse event results loosely reflect field organization found in forms used by manufacturers and members of the public to report these events.
+OpenFDA device adverse event results loosely reflect fields found in forms used by manufacturers and members of the public to report these events.
 Since reports may come from manufacturers, user facilities, distributors, and voluntary sources (such as patients and physicians) who are subject to different reporting requirements, the collected data in the adverse event system may not always capture every field and should not be interpreted as incomplete.